clux/kubecon2020/source/slides.md

 ---
 ### Hidden Generics in Kubernetes' API

-- Finding invarints in Go codebase
+- Finding invariants in Go codebase
 - Use Rust Generics to model the API <!-- .element: class="fragment" -->
 - Rust Controllers <!-- .element: class="fragment" -->